 Context Window Limitations

 Real codebases often exceed millions of lines across thousands of files.
 While benchmarks present self-contained problems, actual development requires navigating enormous contexts.
-Models with larger context windows—Gemini’s 1 million tokens, Claude’s 200K tokens—demonstrate practical advantages in repository-level understanding that synthetic benchmarks underweight.
+Models with larger context windows (Gemini’s 1 million tokens, Claude Opus 4.8’s 1 million tokens, Claude 4.7’s 200K tokens) demonstrate practical advantages in repository-level understanding that synthetic benchmarks underweight.

 The “Vibe Coding” Phenomenon

-A significant shift in 2025-2026 has been the rise of “vibe coding”—using AI to generate complete applications from high-level descriptions.
+A significant shift in 2025-2026 has been “vibe coding,” using AI to generate complete applications from high-level descriptions.
 This requires capabilities beyond algorithmic problem-solving: UI/UX intuition, architectural decisions, and integration of multiple technologies.
+A year in, the gap between what actually ships and what merely demos well remains the hard part to measure.

 Cost and Latency Considerations

 Benchmarks typically don’t account for economic or temporal constraints.
-GPT-5 may achieve the highest scores, but at significantly higher cost per task than alternatives.
-DeepSeek-V3 achieves competitive performance at approximately 1/10th the cost of frontier models, making it economically preferable for many applications despite benchmark score gaps.
+GPT-5.5 and Claude Opus 4.8 may achieve the highest scores on their respective headline benchmarks, but at significantly higher cost per task than alternatives.
+Opus 4.8 and 4.7 share identical regular pricing at $5/$25 per million input/output tokens; Opus 4.8’s fast mode costs $10/$50 per million tokens for roughly 2.5x the speed.
+DeepSeek V3.2 achieves competitive performance at approximately 1/10th the cost of frontier models, and Kimi K2.6’s INT4 quantization further drops inference cost on supported hardware, making both economically preferable for many applications despite benchmark score gaps.

 The Open-Source Surge